yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes.md

     - We can modify the `value` of the existing `key`, eg: mymap['key']++;

 - `Deques` are faster for insertion/deletion of elements at the beginning than `vectors`.
+- Using Builtin functions from GCC also helps in Bit Manipulations.
+Refer this [link](https://www.geeksforgeeks.org/builtin-functions-gcc-compiler/)
+- When dealing with multiplications/additions of numbers using `ll` be very careful & declare the `type` of the temporary values too.
+Also when using the `pow` to raise power of numbers.